 Archive - News Article

-For details on how to purchase tickets, pick up Saturday's edition of The Spirit.
+For the full story and ticket details, pick up Tuesday's edition of The Spirit.

-To find out the postponed date and for more details, pick up Saturday's edition of The Spirit.
+To view the logo and read the whole story, pick up Saturday's edition of The Spirit.

 By Destiny Pifer